jmanteau/lprims-netautomation/TP.md

 When the TP requires it, for each topology lprims-netautomation-tpX.gns3project:

 * open it
-* Add a management cloud by drag and dropping on the topology
+* Add a management cloud by drag and dropping on the topology ( GNS3 does not support cloud object in the portable projects)

 ![](/Users/jmanteau/PycharmProjects/lprims-netautomation/gns3_cloudmgt.png)